codepath/android_guides/Working-with-the-TextView.md

 />
 ```

-If you encounter issues with links not being clickable as expected, check out [this stackoverflow post](http://stackoverflow.com/a/2746708) for a first workaround.
+### Issues with ListView

-If the **item in the list isn't clickable**, check out [this solution](http://www.michaelevans.org/blog/2013/03/29/clickable-links-in-android-listviews/) which extends `TextView` in order to handle the `onTouchEvent` correctly.
-In addition, review [this stackoverflow post](http://stackoverflow.com/questions/26980204/listview-with-textview-autolink-not-receiving-onitemclicklistener) or [this issue](https://code.google.com/p/android/issues/detail?id=3414) for additional solutions.
+If the item within the list isn't clickable even though `setOnItemClickListener`, check out [this solution](http://www.michaelevans.org/blog/2013/03/29/clickable-links-in-android-listviews/) which extends `TextView` in order to modify the `onTouchEvent` to correctly propagate the click.
+In addition, review [this stackoverflow post](http://stackoverflow.com/questions/26980204/listview-with-textview-autolink-not-receiving-onitemclicklistener) or [this android issue](https://code.google.com/p/android/issues/detail?id=3414) for additional context.

 ## Using Custom Fonts